The Mayhem Family Handbook

 Travel team placements are final and binding.
 An athlete and/or her family may not ask to be placed on a specific team for any reason.
 Depending on the season and the amount of players trying out, tryouts may be used to place athletes on a travel team “squad” and then later placed on a roster once practices begin during that season (e.g., athletes who were placed on a fall travel team after the June tryouts will not know their team’s roster until mid-October).
 A non-fundable deposit is required within 48 hours of being notified of your tryout results; if a player later withdraws from that program after she learns of her team placement, she will be asked to leave the Club entirely.

+At times, players may play up, but under no circumstances can a player play down a level.
 USFHA age brackets go by the year of birth and have nothing to do with school grade.
 The “U” stands for Under.
 A player’s age group for the fall/winter/spring club seasons is determined by what age they are at the beginning of the calendar year.
-For example, a player that turns 14 in December 2022 is considered U16 for the Fall of 2022, the Winter of 2022-2023, and the Spring of 2023.
+For example, a player that turns 14 in December 2022 is considered U16 for the Fall of 2024, the Winter of 2024-2025, and the Spring of 2025.

 Throughout the year, Mayhem teams attend a number of tournaments.
 Mayhem is fortunately located to the extent that many tournaments are local and do not require overnight stays, however, Mayhem also competes in regional and national tournaments.
 Some of these require overnight stays in “Team Hotels”.
 When joining one of these teams, it is imperative that the cost of select “Team Hotels” is taken into consideration, as the team is almost always required to stay in the same 1 or 2 hotels.
 Team Parents, responsible for vetting and booking these hotels, make every effort possible to choose hotels that offer a solid range in pricing for a quality hotel.